chrisvanmeer/ubuntu-deploy/README.md

 ## Role variables

-I use roles from Jeff Geerling ([@geerlingguy](https://github.com/geerlingguy)) and pretty much use the default settings.
+I use a lot of roles from Jeff Geerling ([@geerlingguy](https://github.com/geerlingguy)) and pretty much use the default settings.
 The only real change is that for my systems, I sometimes install Apache to listen on localhost only.
 If you want to change this, change the following variable in the playbook to:

 ```
 apache_listen_ip: "*"